abedurftig/tdb-app/README.md

 yarn install && npm run dev
 ```

-This is run the application in `development` mode and hot modul replacement is activated.
+This will run the application in `development` mode and hot modul replacement is activated.
 For local development you will have to specify the `API_URL` for a backend service (see the `env.js` file).

 #### Build